matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Hooks in via the Annotation processor API.
 - The AST (raw source code) is passed to Lombok for code generation before java continues.
-- Thus, produces properly compiled Java code in conjunction with the Java compiler.
+- Thus, produces properly compiled Java code in conhuction with the Java compiler.
+- Under the 'target/classes' you can view the compiled class files.
 - Since compiled code is changed, and source files are not, IDEs can get confused by this.
 - More of an issue for IDEs several years old.
 - Modern IDEs such as IntelliJ, Eclipse, Netbeans support Project Lombok: